Mabira Forest: Geography

-The Mabira forest lies north of Lake Victoria.
+The Mabira central forest reserve lies north of Lake Victoria.
 The reserve covers an area of 30,038 ha.
 It lies on gently undulating country, with many flat-topped hills separated by wide stream valleys.
 Elevations range from 1070 to 1340 m above sea level.
 Although Lake Victoria lies close to the reserve's southern boundary, the forest is drained by streams that empty generally northward into the Victoria Nile.

 The forest reserve is surrounded by agricultural areas.
 The reserve completely or partially surrounds approximately 27 settled enclaves.

 Ecology

 Mabira Forest is the largest remaining block of semi-evergreen rainforest in the Victoria Basin forest-savanna mosaic ecoregion.
 The reserve is secondary forest, and has been subject to long-term human influence.
 Logging began in the early 20th century, and the characteristic trees East African mahogany (Khaya anthotheca) and mvule (Milicia excelsa) that were present in the 1950s have been since mostly been cut down for their valuable timber.
 During the 1970s and 80s the government allowed banana and coffee plantations in the reserve.

-The reserve is home to over 300 species of birds and nine species of primates.
+The reserve is home to 315 species of birds, 312 species of trees, 218 butterfly species, 97 moth species, 23 small mammal species.